staltz/rxmarbles/README.md

 ![Example merge](https://raw.githubusercontent.com/staltz/rxmarbles/master/dist/img/example_merge.png)

+#### Features:

+- Visualize example diagrams for each operator in Rx
+- Drag an item ("marble") on an Observable to see how the operator reacts
+- Direct link to any example diagram, e.g., http://rxmarbles.com/#merge

 ## Implementation

 The source code is written in [CoffeeScript](http://coffeescript.org/).
 The architecture is a simple MVC heavily dependent on RxJS.
 Some parts of the views render to the DOM using pure JavaScript APIs for DOM manipulation, some other parts use [virtual-dom](https://github.com/Matt-Esch/virtual-dom/) for optimizing performance.